manamiueda1/back-end-demo/PSQL-exercise.md

 Create a database called music

-Create a table called artists and add column parameters of serial id, artist_name, age and genre
+Create a table called artists and add column parameters of id, artist_name, age and genre

 Add 4 rows/instances to the table